dirkwhoffmann/vAmigaTS/Denise/BPLCON2/README.md

 Single-playfield mode, PF2PRI = 0, both PF1P and PF2P have an illegal value

-Observation: Setting both PF1P and PF2P to illegal values in single-playfield mode lets the video output to break down.
+Observation: Setting both PF1P and PF2P to illegal values in single-playfield mode causes the video output to break down.

 #### pri4 to pri6